How to retire at 40

 What are the average retirement savings at 40?

-According to the Federal Reserve, the average retirement savings at 40 is $101,899.22.
-However, the Employee Benefit Research Institute’s 2019 Retirement Confidence Survey revealed that one in three Americans believe that they will need minimum savings of $1 million for a comfortable retirement.
+According to the Federal Reserve, the average retirement savings of a person aged between 35 and 44 in 2022 was $141,520.
+However, an earlier survey from the Employee Benefit Research Institute showed that one in three Americans believed they would need a minimum of $1 million in savings for a comfortable retirement.

 Saving for retirement at 40: How do I do it?

-Determine a savings goal: Determine a savings goal by multiplying your desired annual income by 45, as mentioned.
-You can work on a lower amount if you factor in Social Security payments income from part-time work or a side hustle in retirement.
-Consider your budget and see if you can maintain a comfortable lifestyle for less money, such as by retiring overseas.
+1. Determine a savings goal: Multiply your desired annual income by 45, as outlined above.
+You can work on a lower amount if you factor in Social Security payments and income from part-time work or a side hustle in retirement.
+Consider your budget and see if you can maintain a comfortable lifestyle for less money, such as retiring overseas.

-Choose the best savings products: Saving for retirement at 40 means saving strategically for a shorter period of time.
+4. Choose the best savings products: Saving for retirement at 40 means saving strategically for a shorter period.
 Speak to a financial advisor about the best savings products and strategies.
 Ask about regular, taxable, non-retirement accounts, as there are significant tax implications for 401(k)s and IRAs if you take early retirement.

 Get expert retirement advice